 The Harvey Wallbanger is a fun and simple vodka cocktail that was created in the 1950s.
-It became a smash hit in the 70s and has seen a recent resurgence in popularity.
+It became a smash hit in the 70s and has seen a recent revival.
 The roller coaster that has been the Harvey Wallbanger's existence is interesting and the story is as fascinating as the drink is simple.

 First, let's talk about the drink itself.
 The recipe is very simple: mix a Screwdriver and top it with a Galliano float.
-It's really that simple and you'll love the transformation.
+It's really that easy and you'll love the transformation.

 - Pour the vodka and orange juice into a collins glass with ice cubes.

 - Layer the Galliano on top by pouring it slowly over the back of a bar spoon.

 - Garnish with an orange slice and maraschino cherry.

 However easy the recipe is, there are a number of variations out there.
 You will come across many recipes that do not distinguish the liqueur, recommend a different liqueur, or have various ratios.
 It really is not as complicated as all that.

 To set the record straight, Galliano L'Autentico is the liqueur that makes the proper Harvey Wallbanger.

 In 2010, Lucas Bols returned Galliano to its original recipe.
 This helped catapult the Harvey Wallbanger back onto the cocktail scene.
 And if you'd like to celebrate it for no real reason other than to have a great drink, choose November 18 as it is National Harvey Wallbanger Day.

 Tip: If you switch to tequila, you'll have a Freddie Fuddpucker.